nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The only tools you need to make use of the full suite of capabilities Cobb has to offer are your hands and a keyboard.

-This **user guide** aims to provide an in-depth overview of how to set up, use, and debug Cobb.
-Take a look at the [command summary](#command-summary) section for a quick overview of the different commands along with how to use them, or dive into the [quick start](#quick-start) section to get started.
+This **user guide** aims to provide you with an in-depth overview of how to set up, use, and debug Cobb.
+Take a look at the [Command Summary](#command-summary) section for a quick overview of the different commands along with how to use them, or dive into the [Quick Start](#quick-start) section to get started.

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**
-Be sure to check out the [key definitions](#key-definitions) section of the guide if you are confused by any of the terms used!
+Be sure to check out the [Key Definitions](#key-definitions) section of the guide if you are confused by any of the terms used!
 </div>